cemreefe/cemreefe.github.io/source/misc/bits.md

 >
 > (...)
 >
-> Some of us inevitably usurp power via elections/money/force/whatever.
-Unfortunately, powerful people are confident decision-makers, and confident decision-makers are notoriously bad listeners.
+> Unfortunately, powerful people are confident decision-makers, and confident decision-makers are notoriously bad listeners.
 >
 > (...)
 >